K-Patsouris/FearSE/README.md

 cmake --preset vs2022
 ```

+Visual Studio solution files will be written in /build.
 You can edit `CMakePresets.json` to add new presets, if you don't have/want Visual Studio 2022.
 It should work just fine with 2019 and v142 toolset, but I haven't tested anything older.